August 28, 2017

 Let’s take a look at two wheelchairs currently on the market in developing countries.

 First up is the Leveraged Freedom Chair (LFC) designed by the MIT Mobility Lab and Amos Winter.
 The LFC is designed using steel and bicycle parts, which are widely available around the world and in developing countries.
 This enables easy repairs.
 The chair is also designed with hand levers to travel long distances- manufacturer targets are to travel 5km per day on variable terrain.
-LFC kits are manufactured and sent to local in-RC-country workshops for assembly.
+LFC kits are manufactured and sent to local in-country workshops for assembly.
 Before bringing the chair to market, the GRIT (formerly MIT Mobiity Lab), conducted field tests in India, Kenya, Guatemala, and Haiti.
 Once the chairs proved to be functional and meet the designer’s standards, the chairs were able to be brought to market.
 The LFC is sold in bulk to government and non-government organizations working to try to better the lives of the disabled in developing countries.
 These organizations then distribute the chair to users in need, after consulting the LFC’s prescription checklist to determine if the LFC is the right wheelchair for the patient.
 The chair meets ISO standards.

 Second, let’s look at the GEN_1 chair by Free Wheelchair Mission (FWM).
 The Gen_1 is built for basic mobility and for use on rugged terrain.
 The chair consists of a steel frame with an injection-molded polypropylene resin chair (a basic plastic lawn chair).
 The materials are universally available.
 FWM partners with local charitable organizations that act as distribution partners.
 Similar to the Leveraged Freedom Chair, kits for the GEN_1 are mass produced and sent to RC for hand assembly by distribution partners.
 FWM also provides an assembly video to assist distribution partners.
 Durability testing of the chair is done at the manufacturing facility, and field tests have been conducted by a university physical therapy department in India and Peru.
 These partners locate and determine qualified persons in need.
 They are trained through FWM’s “Leading Partner Program” in wheelchair provision from prescription and fitting through user training, although users are provided with a manual on maintenance and use.
 It is estimated that each chair costs roughly (USD) $72, including manufacturing, shipping, and distribution costs.
 The cost of the chair is completely borne by FWM and the partners, making the chairs free to those in need.
 Distribution partners are available for repair and assistance, although replacement components for the GEN_1 are available worldwide.
 Users are provided with a basic repair kit and contacts for maintenance assistance.